charlax/python-education/learning-python/02-the-language.md

 ## OOP and classes (introduction)

+❓ Questions to ask orally:

+- When are classes created?
+Runtime or compile time?
+- What are instances?
+- What are class attributes vs. instance attributes?
+- What are class methods vs. instance methods?

 Classes are created at runtime and can be modified at runtime.

 - Class = type